bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

       mmcblk0p2 179:2    0   500M  0 part [SWAP]
       mmcblk0p3 179:3    0 118.5G  0 part /

-In the commands shown from this point the hard drive we wish to prepare will be called **sdX**.
-You will need to modify the commands to match the appriate drive letter in your system.
+In the commands shown from this point, the target hard drive we wish to prepare will be called **sdX**.
+You will need to modify the commands to use the actual drive name of the target hard drive in your system (probably "sdb" or "sdc").

-### Wipe the existing partition table on the target hard drive
+### Wipe the existing partition table and data on the target hard drive
-This step is not normally required when partitioning and formatting a drive however while developing this procedure we found a number of obscure problems occured unless this step was followed.
+This step is not normally required when partitioning and formatting a drive however while developing this procedure we found that pre-erasing the drive helped to avoid a number of obscure problems.
 This was particularly the case when a drive from a Seagate Central was the target as opposed to a new drive being the target.

 The first 6 GB of the drive should be overwritten with zeros to completely clear any operating system data and partitioning.
-The easiest way to do that is with the following "dd" command as per the example below.
-Remember to replace sdX with the drive name corresponding to the target. **Warning :
-This is an extremely dangerous command.
-Make sure to specify the correct /dev/sdX target drive name or you might destroy data on your computer.**
+This is done using the "dd" command as seen below.
+Remember to replace "sdX" with the actual drive name corresponding to the target. **Warning : This is an extremely dangerous command!!
+Make sure to specify the correct target drive name or you might destroy data on your computer!!**

-    # dd if=/dev/zero of=/dev/sdX status=progress bs=1048576 count=6144
+    dd if=/dev/zero of=/dev/sdX status=progress bs=1048576 count=6144

+This command will take a few minutes to complete executing.

-After executing this command, physically disconnect the USB hard drive reader from the building system, reboot the system, then once the system has rebooted reconnect the hard drive reader again.
-This step may appear unintuitive or sloppy however, in the process of developing this procedure a reboot at this point fixed a number of obscure problems.
+After the dd command has completed, physically disconnect the USB hard drive reader from the building system and then reboot the building system.

+Once the system has rebooted reconnect the hard drive reader again.

+Note that while this "rebooting" step may appear unintuitive or sloppy to an experienced Linux user, in the process of developing this procedure a reboot at this point fixed a number of obscure problems.

-After the system reboots and the hard drive has been reconnected run the "lsblk" command again to re-identify the target hard drive.
-The target hard drive should now have no partitions (eg sdX1, sdX2, etc).
-Also note that the name of the drive may well change after a system reboot.
+After the system reboots run the "lsblk" command again, then reconnect the target hard drive and then run the "lsblk" command yet again to re-identify the target hard drive.
+The target hard drive should now have no partitions (i.e. sdX1, sdX2, etc).
+Also note that the name of the drive **may change** after a system reboot.

 In the example below we see that the 2.5TB target drive "sda" now has no partitions.